foobnix/LibreraReader/docs/wiki/faq/How-to-set-text-selection/index.md

 The selection mode is configured by enabling checkboxes:
-* Allow text selection - enables or disables text selection in the document.
+* Enable text selection - enables or disables text selection in the document.
 The text is highlighted only by a long tap
 * Select text with a short tap-text -  selection occurs when you click on a word
 * Use letter-by-letter selection - for hieroglyphic languages.